-For these classes of the oppressed people there were essentially three possibilities of response to their final dispossession and conquest.
-With the defeat of the Bambata Rebellion in 1906 the hope of reconquering the land by military means was for the foreseeable future extinguished, especially since one of the basic principles of ruling class strategy was never to train blacks in the martial arts, except in dire necessity (and then only in strictly limited numbers and usually in non-combatant positions).
+Early political strategies and ideological responses of the oppressed especially since one of the basic principles of ruling class strategy was never to train blacks in the martial arts, except in dire necessity (and then only in strictly limited numbers and usually in non-combatant positions).
 Nonetheless, the question of access to the land remained the central question for all black political organisations.